RivaD2/reading-notes/README.md

 #  **Growth Mindset**
-## How to Keep Going when the Going Gets Tough
+## How to Keep Going When The Going Gets Tough

 >"Recognizing power in another does not diminish your own."
 Joss Whedon